-Your business has stalled.
+Your business has stalled and you are looking for new marketing ideas to generate revenue.
 It is becoming harder and harder to find new leads and generate demand for your products or services.
 You have tried what seems like every demand generation tactic in the book, but the results are the same.
 Your demand generation tactics continue to fail to produce results.

 You also know that demand generation is essential to your business.
 If your business is not generating demand for your products or services, you will not be in business for long.